What Does Leaching Mean?

-In the most basic sense, leaching is the act of access irrigation water exiting the growing media, most often through the bottom of the container.
-The access water usually contains so level of nutrient salts and is called 'leachate'—a liquid that has ran through a solid and leached out some of the constituents.'
+In the most basic sense, leaching is the act of excess irrigation water exiting the growing media, most often through the bottom of the container.
+The access water usually contains so level of nutrient salts and is called 'leachate'—a liquid that has ran through a solid and leached out some of the constituents.

 The term leaching is also used when a farmer opts to irrigate a small field with large quantities of water to remove salt build up in the soil.
 When done on a smaller scale by indoor farmers, this can be called flushing, flushing your plants, or flushing the grow medium.